renovatebot/renovate/docs/usage/configuration-options.md

 This setting is only applicable if you opt in to configure `automerge` to `true` for any of your dependencies.

-#### pr

-Automerging defaults to merging Pull Requests by Renovate itself.

-In that case Renovate first creates a branch and associated Pull Request, and then automerges the PR on a subsequent run once it detects the PR's status checks are "green".
-If by the next run the PR is already behind the base branch it will be automatically rebased, because Renovate only automerges branches which are up-to-date and green.
-If Renovate is scheduled for hourly runs on the repository but commits are made every 15 minutes to the main branch, then an automerge like this will keep getting deferred with every rebase.

-Note: if you have no tests but still want Renovate to automerge, you need to add `"ignoreTests": true` to your configuration.

-#### platform-automerge

-With `platform-automerge`, you can speed up the automerge process by using platform automerge facilities.
+Automerging defaults to `platform-automerge`, so you can speed up the automerge process by using platform automerge facilities.
 Setting this will configure PRs to be merged after all (if any) branch policies have been met.
 Currently available for Azure and GitLab.
+It falls back to `pr` if platform-specific automerge is unavailable.

 You can also configure this using `packageRules` if you want to use it selectively (e.g. per-package).

 **Caution for GitLab < 12.7**: when this option is enabled it is possible due to a bug in GitLab that MRs with failing pipelines might still get merged.
 This is caused by a race condition in GitLab's Merge Request API - [read the corresponding issue](https://gitlab.com/gitlab-org/gitlab/issues/26293) for details.

-#### branch
+With `pr`, Pull Request merging will be performed by Renovate itself.
+In that case Renovate first creates a branch and associated Pull Request, and then automerges the PR on a subsequent run once it detects the PR's status checks are "green".
+If by the next run the PR is already behind the base branch it will be automatically rebased, because Renovate only automerges branches which are up-to-date and green.
+If Renovate is scheduled for hourly runs on the repository but commits are made every 15 minutes to the main branch, then an automerge like this will keep getting deferred with every rebase.

+Note: if you have no tests but still want Renovate to automerge, you need to add `"ignoreTests": true` to your configuration.

 If you prefer that Renovate more silently automerge _without_ Pull Requests at all, you can configure `"automergeType": "branch"`.
 In this case Renovate will: